Data Sharing with Endogenous Choices over Differential Privacy Levels: Introduction

-There is also a related line of work that has studied incentives in data-sharing in decentralized settings.
+A related line of work has studied incentives in data-sharing in decentralized settings.
 From the game theoretic perspective, some works draw on tools from hedonic game theory, where the goal is to study which coalition structures are stable~\citep{bogomolnaia2002stability}.
-Works that specifically study decentralized data sharing from a theoretical perspective include~\citet{donahue2021model, hasan2021incentive, shadmy2024reimagining}.
-Other works have also studied incentives in coalition formation in settings beyond just data sharing (for example with other forms of cost sharing, such as compute)~\citep{Guazzone_2014,Anglano2018AGA,Nagalapatti_Narayanam_2021, blum2021one, donahue2021optimality}.
+Works that specifically study decentralized data sharing from a theoretical perspective include~\citet{donahue2021model, hasan2021incentive, shadmy2024reimagining,chen2025r}.
+Other works also study incentives in coalition formation in settings beyond just data sharing (e.g., with other forms of cost sharing, such as compute, vaccines etc.)~\citep{Guazzone_2014,Anglano2018AGA,Nagalapatti_Narayanam_2021, blum2021one, donahue2021optimality,gui2026market}.